beancount/docs/docs/precision_tolerances.md

 -   -384.61 USD for the second

-These are summed together, by currency (there is only USD in the weights of this transaction) which results in a *residual* value of -0.0003614 USD.
+These are summed together, by currency (there are only USD units in the weights of this transaction) which results in a *residual* value of -0.0003614 USD.
 This value is compared to the tolerance for units of USD: |-0.0003614| &lt; 0.005, and this transaction balances.

-### Prices and Costs<a id="prices-and-costs"></a>
+#### Prices and Costs<a id="prices-and-costs"></a>

 For the purpose of inferring the tolerance to be used, the price and cost amounts declared on a transaction’s Postings **are ignored**.
 This makes sense if you consider that these are usually specified at a higher precision than the base amounts of the postings—and sometimes this extra precision is necessary to make the transaction balance.
-These should not be used in setting the precision of the whole transaction.
+These should not be used in setting the tolerances for the whole transaction.

 For example, in the following transaction: